TsekNet/website/blog/_posts/2020-08-06-chocolatey.md

 ## Prerequisites

 You’re going to learn a lot but you’re also expected to come to the table with a few things.
-If you plan to follow along, be be sure you have the following:
+If you plan to follow along, be sure you have the following:

-1. Windows 10 - 1903 or above is required for Windows Terminal
+1. Windows 10 - 1903 or above is required (for Windows Terminal)
+   - Type `winver` in any terminal to check your current Windows version.
 1. Windows PowerShell 5.1 or newer, run as administrator
 1. [Chocolately](https://chocolatey.org/install)